Sending your child to primary school

 You will need to arrange to visit the school to register for education.
 It is not possible to apply for a place online.

 Normally, your child will attend your local catchment primary school.
-The online map will help you find your local school.
+The online map will help you find your local primary school.

 The education department or schools can provide details of the catchment area they serve.